aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/action/action.md

 An action **MAY**:

 - have a `error` property.

+    > The optional `error` property **MAY** be set to `true` if the action represents an error.

+    > An action whose error is true is analogous to a rejected Promise.
+By convention, the payload SHOULD be an error object.

+    > If error has any other value besides true, including undefined and null, the action MUST NOT be interpreted as an error.

 - have a `payload` property.

     > The optional `payload` property **MAY** be any type of value.
 It represents the payload of the action.
 Any information about the action that is not the `type` or status of the action should be part of the payload field.